What makes for a strong application?

 - Be candid and honest about your interests and experiences.
 Don't try to "fit" what you think we are looking for.
 Instead, convey why you are who we are looking for.

 - Need help with your resume?
-Visit the Center for Career Engagement during their drop-in hours or check out their website for resume resources.
+Contact the Center for Career Engagement or check out their website for resume resources.

 What else should I know when applying?

 - References would be expected to provide a brief endorsement if contacted.
-No letters of recommendation will be required (except for the Undergraduate Fellows program).
+Letters of recommendation will not be required or considered.

 Any last advice?